CryptoMelody/Melody-ver-1.0-/README.md

 2. After that just copy and paste this code into the visual studio, Python IDLE or PyCharm

-3. Download the version of vosk model(That depends on which language you choose and which amount of the words you will use) in my example i use the small English model(that approximetaly 45M words).
+3. Download the version of vosk model(That depends on which language you choose and which amount of the words you will use) in my example i use the small English model(that approximately 45M words).

 4.Then you should download the audio of the voice assistant, copy the path of them and paste into the code.